e6ut/vag-msda/README.md

 #Various Attention Mechanism Graph Convolutional Network with Multi-Source Domain Adaptation for Cross-Subject EEG Emotion Recognition

-The code is coming soon
+The other code is coming soon